victor7w7r/flutterfly/README.md

 - bitsdojo_window: Makes it easy to customize and work with your Flutter desktop app window.
 - cupertino_icons: Icons for Flutter's Cupertino widgets.
-- dart_mappable Improved json serialization and data classes with full support for generics, inheritance, customization and more:
+- dart_mappable: Improved json serialization and data classes with full support for generics, inheritance, customization and more:
 - dio: A powerful Http client for Dart.
 - equatable: Simplify Equality Comparisons.
 - fast_immutable_collections: Fast immutable collections for Dart.